heartcombo/devise/README.md

 * Allows you to have multiple models signed in at the same time;
 * Is based on a modularity concept: use just what you really need.

-It's composed of 11 modules:
+It's composed of 10 modules:

 * [Database Authenticatable](http://rubydoc.info/github/plataformatec/devise/master/Devise/Models/DatabaseAuthenticatable): encrypts and stores a password in the database to validate the authenticity of a user while signing in.
 The authentication can be done both through POST requests or HTTP Basic Authentication.
-* [Token Authenticatable](http://rubydoc.info/github/plataformatec/devise/master/Devise/Models/TokenAuthenticatable): signs in a user based on an authentication token (also known as "single access token").
-The token can be given both through query string or HTTP Basic Authentication.
 * [Omniauthable](http://rubydoc.info/github/plataformatec/devise/master/Devise/Models/Omniauthable): adds Omniauth (https://github.com/intridea/omniauth) support;
 * [Confirmable](http://rubydoc.info/github/plataformatec/devise/master/Devise/Models/Confirmable): sends emails with confirmation instructions and verifies whether an account is already confirmed during sign in.
 * [Recoverable](http://rubydoc.info/github/plataformatec/devise/master/Devise/Models/Recoverable): resets the user password and sends reset instructions.